 Although the largest spatial concentrations of new immigrants coincide with the largest spatial concentration of the pre-2004 immigrants, the former are distributed more evenly throughout Britain than the latter, and therefore, have a relatively large representation in regions where spatial concentrations of pre-2004 immigrants are small.
 Thus, although the largest populations of new immigrants are found in such areas as Inner and Outer London and in the West Midlands (5 and 4% respectively of the total population in these regions), they make up only 10-12% of the whole population of immigrants in these areas.
-However, in other areas, such as Yorkshire, East Midlands, South Yorkshire, Wales and Scotland (excluding Strathclyde), where the size of the pre-2004 population of immigrants is relatively large and makes up from 16 to 27% of all immigrants in the respective area.
+However, in other areas, such as Yorkshire, East Midlands, South Yorkshire, Wales and Scotland (excluding Strathclyde), where the size of the pre-2004 population of immigrants is relatively small, the size of the population of new immigrants is relatively large and makes up from 16 to 27% of all immigrants in the respective area.